-- development scenarios (the amount of growth to be accommodated in the plan area); - policy options (including the do-nothing option where relevant); - identification of settlement boundaries; - site allocations; and - site configurations (site boundaries and site capacity).
+- development scenarios (the amount of growth to be accommodated in the plan area); - policy options (including the do-nothing option where relevant); and - site allocations.

 The findings of the appraisal of the preferred approach and reasonable alternatives were reported in the Environmental Reports at each stage of NDP preparation and subject to consultation with the wider community and relevant consultation bodies.